jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ---

 ## Revision History
+- **2025-11-25** – Latched the triple-tap RB gesture so the intake now runs in reverse until the next tap restores the saved intake state, refreshed intake tuning/docs to drop the timed pulse duration, retained the `fireContinuous(label, time, requireLock)` AutoSequence helper with a corrected builder call into the BaseAuto helper, and updated controller layout/help text to match the new reverse workflow.
 - **2025-12-01** – Added fused odometry backed by wheel encoders, IMU heading, and goal-tag corrections, introduced a dedicated odometry/field layout config and Dashboard drawing helper, exposed a reusable move-to-position sequence plus intake artifact alignment, and enabled FTC